cponcej/awesome-tech/docs/sw-devel.md

 	- [runscope.com](https://www.runscope.com/)
 - [Why Automated Testing is the key to rapid product development](https://nothingventured.rocks/why-automated-testing-is-the-key-to-rapid-product-development-e8b0a3d3040)
 - [certifications.bcs.org: ISTQB Certified Tester](http://certifications.bcs.org/category/15574)
+- [JavaScript Unit Test Code Coverage Using NodeJS](https://dzone.com/articles/javascript-unit-test-code-coverage-using-nodejs-1) Allow me to show you how to use Node.js to provide JavaScript unit test code coverage.
+The main tools we will be using to pull this off are Karma and Istanbul.
+The test we write will be using Jasmine.

 ### JUnit
 - [JUnit Tutorial for Unit Testing – The ULTIMATE Guide (PDF Download)](http://www.javacodegeeks.com/2014/11/junit-tutorial-unit-testing.html)